appsquickly/typhoon/README.md

 . . . documentation and examples for Swift will be provided shortly.

 ## Familiar with Dependency Injection?
-Then ask yourself . . .

 *Typhoon is a DI library that makes good use of Objective-C's late binding nature in order to perform method interception and forwarding.
 This makes for a very compelling feature list.*